bookofproofs/bookofproofs.github.io/_sources/history/20th-century/boyle-margaret.md

 9. Successfully lobbied for the establishment of the Institute for Mathematics in 1961
 10. Established the Boyle Prize for outstanding contributions to mathematical research in 1964

-Born 5 May1905, Kirkden Manse, Angus, Scotland.
+Born 5 May 1905, Kirkden Manse, Angus, Scotland.
 Died 11 September 1995, Edinburgh, Scotland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Boyle_Margaret/)